xenforq/xenforq/README.md

 ### I'm William 👋

-I'm an 15-year-old freelancer and founder.
+I'm a freelancer + founder from Sweden.

 ## 🔭 Current

-I'm currently working on [The Nitrous Group](https://nitrous.group) - it's an agency specilized in marketing and digital design.
+I'm currently working on [Newgent Digital](https://newgentdigital.com) - it's an agency specilized in marketing and digital design.
 We're currently focussing on expanding our offering of services to current customers and possible customers.

 ## 📫 Contact